-Functions and facts of the pancreas - RECOGNISING - TREATING - RESEARCHING
+Functions and facts of the pancreas - recognising - treating - researching

+Pancreas is a vital organ.
 It plays a central role in digestion and the regulation of blood sugar:

 - Exocrine function: production of digestive enzymes which split vitally essential proteins, carbohydrates and fats in the colon.